Making History on the Common

 New England Contra Dances

-‘Jefferson & Liberty’ will lead and play with Jacob Bloom, Calling; Audrey Knuth, Fiddle & John Chambers, Accordion.
 Contra Dances are an American melting pot of dance and music that came with the Colonials from England, Ireland, Scotland & France.
 They were popular from the 17th century onward and were later influenced by Scandinavian and German dances.
 These dances and music were blended and modified by the New Englanders who kept them alive.
 They are now danced all over the country and world.
+The ‘Jefferson & Liberty’ ensemble from MIT’s Contra Dance for All will play and lead students in these traditional dances which are enjoyed all over the U.S. and the world.

 Whole Foods Market is providing apples in commemoration of the orchard believed to have been planted on Beacon Hill by William Blackstone in 1623.

-The Carousel at the Boston Frog Pond will offer discounted rides between 11:00 am and
+The Carousel at the Boston Frog Pond has generously offered to provide complimentary rides during the event.